Table of contents

 Recognition from peers hits different.
 It’s personal, authentic, and often more meaningful than top-down praise.

-According to the State of Recognition Report, employees recognized by peers monthly are twice as likely to feel they belong, and to believe their culture promotes trust.
+According to the State of Recognition Report, 33% of employees recognized by their peers are more likely to feel a strong sense of belonging..
 It doesn’t cost much, but it can reshape your culture from the inside out.

 14. Handwritten notes

 In a digital-first world, a handwritten note feels refreshingly… human.
-Whether it’s a simple “thank you” or a thoughtful message tied to a recent project, putting pen to paper shows intentionality — and it leaves a lasting impression.
+Whether it’s a simple “thank you” message or a thoughtful note tied to a recent project, putting pen to paper shows intentionality — and it leaves a lasting impression.

 It’s personal, memorable, and a meaningful reminder that someone took the time to acknowledge the effort behind the work.